Sikh temple gunman was ex-soldier linked to racist group

 A fourth person was wounded less seriously.

-The dead were five men and one woman, aged between 39 and 84.
-Members of the Sikh community said the president of the congregation and a priest were among the victims.
+The dead were five men and one woman, aged between 39 and 84, including the president of the congregation and a priest.

-American Sikhs around the country added security to temples, with some saying they have been singled out for harassment since the September 11, 2001, attacks because they are mistaken as Muslims due to their colorful turbans and beards.
-[ID:nL2E8J6783]
+Hundreds of people converged on a Sikh temple in Brookfield, Wisconsin on Monday evening for a vigil to mourn the dead.
+Those attending with uncovered heads, including Wisconsin Governor Scott Walker, were required to cover them with predominantly orange headscarves knotted at the back.

 Describing how the events unfolded, Chief Edwards told reporters the first officer on the scene found a victim in the temple parking lot and went to render assistance.
 The officer was then shot eight or nine times at very close range with a handgun, Edwards said.